SSR framework for Svelte 5 + Bun with islands-based selective hydration

 file:change

 Fires from the dev file watcher (chokidar).
-Production builds don’t run the watcher, so this event never emits there.
+Production builds do not run the watcher, so this event never emits there.

 Custom events

-mochiEvents is a plain mitt emitter — you can emit your own keys on it.
-They won’t appear in MochiEventMap, so handlers and emit sites lose their typing.
-For anything beyond a quick experiment, prefer a separate emitter you control.
+mochiEvents is a plain mitt emitter — emit your own keys on it for quick experiments.
+Custom keys are absent from MochiEventMap, so handlers and emit sites lose typing.